 Finally, a comprehensive system allows you to explore data connections you may not have thought of or connected in the past.
 For example, your initial requirements may have only been to capture admission information in your CRM, but down the road, you realize you would like to understand the revenue generated from each of your referral sources or campaigns.
 Without a comprehensive system and without the revenue data mapped back in an integration, you wouldn’t have access to that information.
 You’d need a comprehensive platform or to reengage the engineering team to add that to the original integration.

 Having multiple systems integrated or a single, comprehensive software platform for SUD Treatment providers can each be a viable option for treatment providers; however, a comprehensive platform offers many benefits.
-At Sunwave, we provide that comprehensive software platform for treatment providers and understand that sometimes there’s still a need to integrate with other solutions – which is why we’re built on an open API platform.
+At Sunwave, we provide an award winning comprehensive software platform for treatment providers and understand that sometimes there’s still a need to integrate with other solutions – which is why we’re built on an open API platform.
 We have built many integrations for our clients and partners.
 To learn more about the best options for your treatment business, talk to one of our solutions engineers and schedule a demo.